DIY Easy Lip Balm Recipe

 It’s better than chapstick or other cheap store-bought lip balms with a whole host of parabens, paraffin (which is petroleum by the way), and other synthetic dyes, fragrances, and preservatives.
 And it’s a lot cheaper than buying all natural lip balms like Burt’s Bees and just as good.

 It’s just three ingredients (beeswax, mango butter, and coconut oil) and a few essential oils for extra benefits and fragrance.
-All you need to make this is a double boiler, tins or lip balm tubes (if using tubes, get a lip balm tube tray), and a lighter or match (I’ll explain later).
+All you need to make this is a double boiler, tins or lip balm tubes (if using tubes, get a lip balm tube tray), and a match (I’ll explain later).
 That’s it!

 How to Work With Beeswax